PM2.5 - Fairbanks

 The chart above shows the PM2.5 concentrations recorded at the State Office Building site in downtown Fairbanks from January 2006 through December of 2012.
 The gray shaded bars depict the winter seasons, the red dotted horizontal line shows the level of the 24 hour National Ambient Air Quality Standard.
 As can be seen Fairbanks has been experiencing exceedances of the PM2.5 standard during the past 7 winter seasons.
 Additionally there were periods of poor air quality during the summers in 2009 and 2010 due to smoke from wild fires in the interior of Alaska.

-The following bar graph shows the number of exceedance days recorded during the past ten winters at the State Office Building (SOB) monitor in downtown Fairbanks.
+The following bar graph shows the number of exceedance days recorded at the State Office Building (SOB) monitor in downtown Fairbanks.
 An exceedance means that a monitor measured a concentration that was above the 2006 NAAQS PM2.5 standard of 35 µg/m3 (micrograms per cubic meter).
 The monitored data shown in the graph comes from the FNSB’s SOB site primary federal reference monitor (FRM).
 The monitor collects a 24-hour sample every third day (blue).
 For a sampling frequency of every third day, the measured concentration on the sampling day represents the two days without measurement (red).
 So as a result, one exceedance counts as three for regulatory activities.
 The data used for this graph has been thoroughly reviewed and validated and thus is subject to regulatory activities.